MTFAlphaOne/Frozenlandia-Main/README.md

 1. Download the latest release from the [Releases](https://github.com/Dashtiss/FL_Main/releases) page.
 2. Place the downloaded `.dll` file in your server's `Plugins` folder.
+3. Download the [`liteDB.dll`](https://github.com/Dashtiss/FL_Main/releases/download/1.7.1/LiteDB.dll) file and put it into your `dependencies` folder
-3. Configure the plugin according to your preferences (if necessary).
+4. Configure the plugin according to your preferences (if necessary).
-4. Start your server.
+5. Start your server.

 ## Configuration